FYSETC/FYSETC-Voron-0/README.md

 ## 1. Kit advantages:

-1）Using a fully enclosed cabinet design, high-precision finishing anodized custom profile frame, exquisite appearance, can support printing high-temperature consumables, such as: ABS, PC, PEEK, etc.
+1）Using a fully enclosed cabinet design, high-precision finishing anodized custom profile frame, exquisite appearance, can support printing high-temperature consumables, such as: ABS, PC, etc.

 2）Print surface: high-quality powder PEI steel plate, good adhesion, flexibility, easy to take molds; platform: MIC6 aluminum finishing, flatness up to 0.05, attached to high-temperature soft magnetic, and additionally designed positioning pillars, which can be fast Place the steel plate in place and not easily move.